melezhik/sparrow-plugins/azure-resource-list/README.md

 ## pattern

-Perl5 regexp.
+Raku regexp.
 Filter for resources names, for example:

-    `foo|bar` # foo or bar
+    foo || bar # foo or bar

 ## list